What kind of work have you been involved with at DLA Piper?

 Diversity and inclusion underpins how we live our values and everything we do.
 We believe that everyone has a voice, and that everyone’s voice counts.
 We are committed to providing an inclusive working environment and culture across our firm where everyone can bring their authentic self to work.
 We welcome the unique contribution that each person brings to our firm which is why over a third of our people are active in one of our five D&I committees.
 Our people own our D&I journey.

 We offer a handful of sought-after summer clerk and law clerk openings in New Zealand.
 This means you will experience a first-class journey, with full participation in real work.
 Partners and senior lawyers will support you with genuine help and encouragement.
-Applications are open to students in their penultimate or final year at University.
-We do not look for any specific subjects when recruiting, but seek commercially minded students, who have gained a broad platform of understanding from their studies.
-Courses dealing with core skills such as legal research and writing are very valuable and important.
+Applications are open to students in their penultimate or final year at university.

 Location: Auckland, Wellington